Free Window U-Value Calculator

 What inputs does the calculator need?

-Frame type (FRP, aluminum, PVC, timber), frame depth (65/70/80/90/140 mm series), glazing configuration (double / triple / quadruple, glass thickness, gas fill), spacer type (aluminum or warm-edge), frame/glass area ratio, and unit dimensions.
-The calculator returns U_w whole-window, frame and glass component U-values, and a Passive House compliance check.
+Frame system (FRP 65/70/80/90 mm series, aluminum, PVC, timber), glazing configuration (double / triple / quadruple with gas fill), spacer type (aluminum, steel, or warm-edge), window type (fixed, casement, sliding, or entrance door), and unit dimensions.
+The calculator resolves frame and glass areas automatically and returns the whole-window U_w, the area and component breakdown, and compliance checks including the Passive House target.

 Can the calculator help me select a window for my climate zone?